Written by Dr James Tan

 Is My Bruise an Emergency?

 If you have any concerns about the healing process or the severity of your bruise, it is time to talk to a doctor.
-Our team of experts can access your situation and check for any underlying issues.
+Our team of experts can assess your situation and check for any underlying issues.

 Check out our other articles: